hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 sh ./scripts/reset.sh
 ```

+2. Based on the template in utility-emissions-channel/typescript_app/src/blockchain-gateway/net-emissions-token-network, enter in your connection details for your ethereum network.
+For testing and development, the values that are currently within the template will work out of the box.

-2. Start the fabric network:
+3. Start the fabric network:

 ```bash
 sh start.sh